ahurford/aarms-summer-school/julien-lectures/SLIDES/2023-08-24-AARMS-stochastic.md

 ---

-# <!--fit--> Correspondence to Chapter 6 of Keeling and Rohani

-- I am using my own flow
-- I will not cover all of the material in K&R, but will complement it, so look at their content as well

----

 # Remarks / Resources

-This is a *user-oriented* course: I barely, if at all, touch on the algorithms; instead, I focus on how to use them
+This is a *user-oriented* course: I barely touch on the algorithms; instead, I focus on how to use them

 Code is available in [my subfolder in the course Github repo](https://github.com/ahurford/aarms-summer-school/tree/main/julien-lectures) in the CODE directory